Past Shows: Seriously Entertaining

 JUNE 2020: OTHER SIDE OF REASON

-In June, House of SpeakEasy hosted a livestream show where writers’ riffed on the theme “Other Side of Reason.”
+Four speakers faced the “Other Side of Reason” in Seriously Entertaining’s June show.
 Professor and political commentator Mark Blyth delved into the paradoxes of the term reason, and how anger defines what we deem is beyond reason.
 Through a story about her father’s contradictions, critically-acclaimed novelist Marina Budhos explained that doing unreasonable things can be the essence of parenting.
 Whiting Award-winning memoirist Jaquira Díaz told the story of a mother convicted of murdering her child, and the correspondence they formed over the years.
 Rona Jaffe Woman Writer’s Award-winning poet Gabrielle Calvocoressi discussed adapting to life in a pandemic and hoping for a hug.

 MAY 2020: ALL IN DUE TIME

-In May, House of SpeakEasy hosted a livestream show where writers riffed on the theme “All in Due Time.”
+The time was right as writers riffed on Seriously Entertaining’s May theme, “All in Due Time.”
 Author and chef Bill Buford revealed his personal interpretation of the evening’s theme: “All in my own due time, all in my time, overdue.”New Yorker “Comma Queen” Mary Norris matched her family members to their corresponding counterparts in the pantheon of Greek gods.
 Executive Director of The Art Students League of New York Michael Rips shared the story of his friend Paul, an eccentric vendor at the Chelsea Flea Market.
 New York Times reporter Jennifer Steinhauer recounted the intimate research that went into her book on the women of the 116th Congress.

 APRIL 2020: GOING THE DISTANCE

-In April, House of SpeakEasy hosted its inaugural livestream show, where writers explored the theme “Going the Distance.”
+No matter how far away we were in April, writers came together on Seriously Entertaining’s online stage to explore the theme, “Going the Distance.”
 Paul Lisicky remembered one summer Carnival in Provincetown, MA, and how a costume mishap revealed something essential about his relationship to the place.
 Jeff Sharlet told the story of Charly “Africa” Keunang’s life and his death, and mused on how things could have been otherwise.
 Maternal-fetal medicine doctor Chavi Eve Karkowsky, MD, reflected on one woman’s journey through a very high-risk pregnancy.

 MARCH 2020: AS GOOD AS GOLD

-Though we were unable to host our March Seriously Entertaining show live at Joe’s Pub due to the coronavirus, we recorded these original stories prepared by our March speakers, tied to the theme “As Good as Gold” and released as a podcast.
+For our first show taking on the challenge of the COVID-19 pandemic, we released four “As Good as Gold” stories as a podcast.
 This episode features Anne Nelson, journalist and author of the book Shadow Network: Media, Money, and the Secret Hub of the Radical Right examining the 2016 election, how it went unpredictably wrong, and what religious radio shows in the Midwest had to do with it; artist, activist, and author of the book Stop Telling Women to Smile: Stories of Street Harassment and How We’re Taking Back Our Power, Tatyana Fazlalizadeh sharing how her art expresses who she is as a woman… a woman who isn’t always polite; and Philip Kennicott, Washington Post art and architecture critic and author of Counterpoint: A Memoir of Bach and Mourning talking about finding Nathan, the greatest dog in the world… except for Nathan’s one significant flaw.
 This episode features songs “The Royal Telephone” and “City of Gold,” plus a brief portion of “The Goldberg Variations.”

 Listen to the podcast here or wherever you listen to podcasts.